Are you thinking about going to Universal Studios in Singapore?

 Want to take home a souvenir from your travels?

-There are plenty of shops at Universal Studios for you to purchase memorabilia from.
+There are plenty of shops at Universal Studios for you to purchase memorabilia.

 Know someone that’s a Hello Kitty fan?